provegard/NSpecInNUnit/README.md

     }

+Note that the base class is a generic class that has to be parameterized with the examples class.
+This is required because of how NUnit 3 works.

 For more information about NSpec, please visit http://nspec.org/.

 ## Limitations

-* Only works with NUnit 2
+* Only works with NUnit 3.
+* For NUnit 2 support, please use NSpecInNUnit 2.0.1.
+* For NSpec 1 support, please use NSpecInNUnit 1.0.1.
 * All examples are run together.
 Running a single test (e.g. via ReSharper) only affects the test reporting.

 ## Changelog

+### 3.0.0.0 (2017-02-23)

+* Now depends on NUnit 3.6.0.

 ### 2.0.1.0 (2017-02-23)